tgallacher/gatsby-plugin-remove-generator/README.md

 ## Background

-Gatsby auto injects a `<meta>` tag in the `<head>` of your site that indicates the Gatsby version used to build your site, for example.
+Gatsby auto injects a `<meta>` tag in the `<head>` of your site that indicates the Gatsby version used to build your site; For example:

 ```html
 <meta name="generator" content="Gatsby 2.13.2" />
 ```

-This is too much detail, for my liking, and also has potential security implications.
+This is too much detail (for my liking) and also has potential security implications.

 ## Install

-> Note: The generator tag is only injected during a production build, and so this plugin will have an effect on the production output.
+> Note: The generator tag is only injected during a production build, and so this plugin will only have an effect on the production output.

-To add to your Gatsby setup, simply install
+To add this plugin to your Gatsby setup, simply install using yarn/npm

 ```sh
 yarn add gatsby-plugin-remove-generator